rankutah/blog/sites/quartz-worx/content/countertops/_index.md

 ## Quick decision guide

-- “I want minimal maintenance and consistent color.” → Quartz
+- “I want minimal maintenance, hundreds of color choices, and consistent color.” → Quartz
 - “I cook a lot and want natural stone durability.” → Granite or Quartzite
 - “I love marble’s look and I’m okay with patina.” → Marble (preferably honed)
 - “This is for outdoors.” → Granite or appropriate Quartzite (not quartz)
+- "I want to set hot pans directly on the counter-top -> Granite, marble, or quartzite

 {{< /section >}}